AdobeDocs/workfront.en/help/quicksilver/planning/access/request-permissions.md

       * [Share views](/help/quicksilver/planning/access/share-views.md)
       * [Share workspaces](/help/quicksilver/planning/access/share-workspaces.md)
-1. (Conditional) When the view or workspace manager grants you permissions to the view or workspace, you receive an email notification with a confirmation that the permissions were granted or denied. <!--check this - I was not able to test this-->
+1. (Conditional) When the view or workspace manager grants you permissions to the view or workspace, you receive an email notification and an in-app notification with a confirmation that the permission was granted. <!--check this - I was not able to test this-->